spark3dp/print-simulator/README.md

 ##Sending Print Jobs
 * Once the printer is registered, it also starts listening on the command channel for incoming commands.
-* To send a print job to a printer - call the below api.
-This will return you a job id, please note this down as you will then use it to check print status.
+* To send a print job to a printer - use the Print Job Create API.
+This returns a job id which you can use to check the print job's status or cancel the job.

 ```

-POST /api/v1/print/printers/1652/jobs HTTP/1.1
+POST /api/v1/print/printers/58/jobs HTTP/1.1
-Host: api-alpha.spark.autodesk.com
+Host: sandbox.spark.autodesk.com
 Authorization: Bearer jDG4YLSTAUlI33k79KYJ2f4Q5nAZ
 Content-Type: application/json
 Cache-Control: no-cache